celo-org/docs/blog/03-15-2023-cUsd-based-Event-Ticketing-and-Management-System/cUsd-based-Event-Ticketing-and-Management-System.md

 ```

-The code begins with two directives that play a significant role.
+We start with this two directives that play a significant role.
 The first directive specifies the open-source license that governs the usage of the code, while the second one indicates the range of Solidity versions that are compatible with the code.
 Using these directives helps ensure that the code is appropriately licensed and can be compiled using the intended Solidity version range.

 ```solidity
 interface IERC20Token {